Kultrol/Kultrol/README.md

 **Software engineer · math & physics · CLI tools & data systems**
 Miami, FL · open to opportunities

 I build Python command-line tools and data-driven applications with an emphasis on clear architecture, reliable API integrations, and polished terminal UX.
-B.S. candidate in mathematics and physics — I like systems that are testable, layered, and honest about their trade-offs.
+B.S. in mathematics and physics — I like systems that are testable, layered, and honest about their trade-offs.

 My current focus is [mydash](https://github.com/Kultrol/mydash), a personal daily dashboard that aggregates weather, news, and market data in the terminal.